 Well, it turns out that both 4 and 6 prongs settings bring about various benefits as well as drawbacks.
 We’re going to discuss the differences between these two settings and I’ll let you be the judge to decide which is best.

 With four prongs spaced evenly apart, it will create a boxy looking appearance as the prongs function as “separate corners” of a squarish outline.

 A box-like appearance created by even prongs placement.

-One of the benefits that the 4-prong setting can offer the lesser amount of metal coverage on diamond.
+One of the benefits that the 4-prong setting is that there is a lesser amount of metal coverage on the diamond.
 This allows more light to enter the diamond and enables a well-cut diamond to perform at its best.

 For the same reasons, the 4 prong setting is recommended when the size of your diamond is small (less than 1 carat).
 You don’t want the additional metal prongs to look overbearing and make the diamond appear even smaller than it already seems.

 The main drawback of 4 prong settings is that they are less secured compared to 6 prong designs.
 In the event that you break or bent a prong accidentally, there is a heightened risk of losing your diamond.

 The traditional setup for a 4 prong setting involves placing prongs at the 2, 4, 8, 10 o’clock position and this creates a somewhat squarish look to the ring.

 However, did you know that the prongs could also be mounted in a north-east-south-west (NESW) orientation?
 This is sometimes referred to as a kite mounting and are frequently found in settings with square cut diamonds.

 When used with a round diamond, this particular orientation creates an illusion which makes the diamond appear larger than it is.
 For people who want to “cheat” with a bigger looking solitaire diamond ring, consider setting the center stone in this manner.
 On this note, do keep in mind that a kite mounting will make it harder for a wedding band to sit flushed next to it.